fraboeni/fraboeni.github.io/_posts/2021-01-24-membership-inference.md

 Additionally, they showed that a membership inference attack can even be trained with only black-box access to the target model and without any prior knowledge about its training data.

 ## Implementing Membership Inference Attacks
 There are several tools for implementing membership inference attacks.
-The two that I am most familiar with are the [IBM-ART framework](https://github.com/Trusted-AI/adversarial-robustness-toolbox) that I used in [my last blogpost](/posts/2020/12/model-inversion/) in order to implement model inversion attacks, and [TensorFlow Privacy’s Membership Inference]( https://github.com/tensorflow/privacy/tree/master/tensorflow_privacy/privacy/membership_inference_attack).
+The two that I am most familiar with are the [IBM-ART framework](https://github.com/Trusted-AI/adversarial-robustness-toolbox) that I used in [my last blogpost](/posts/2020/12/model-inversion/) in order to implement model inversion attacks, and [TensorFlow Privacy’s Membership Inference](https://github.com/tensorflow/privacy/tree/master/tensorflow_privacy/privacy/privacy_tests/membership_inference_attack).
 For my purposes (mainly trying to compare privacy between different models), so far, the TensorFlow version has proven more useful, since the attacks were more successful.
 Therefore, in the following, we are going to take a look at the implementation of membership inference attacks with TensorFlow Privacy .
 Similar to last time, I've uploaded a [notebook](/files/2021-01-24-membership-inference/tensorflow_privacy_membership_inference_attacks.ipynb) for you, containing my entire code.
+The code was updated in December 2021 for Python 3.7, TensorFlow 2.7, and TensorFlow Privacy 0.7.3.

 ### TensorFlow Privacy’s Membership Inference-Framework